AleksandrHovhannisyan/aleksandrhovhannisyan.com/src/_posts/2020-04-20-javascript-pass-by-reference/index.md

 }
 ```

+In this example, I created a simple string and bound it to the variable `myName`; then, I created another variable that serves as an alias for `myName` by using the special ampersand syntax for declaring references.
+I then bound a new string value to this alias.
+The change was reflected not only in the alias but also in the original (aliased) variable.

 In languages that don't support reference variables (e.g., JavaScript), two variables may share **a copy** of a value, but it's guaranteed that those variables will **occupy different memory addresses**.
 Here's an attempt at the above in JavaScript:

 ```javascript {data-copyable=true}